decentraland/adr/content/ADR-202-linked-wearables.md

 - Retrieving a profile or batch of profiles from the Catalyst node will no longer be affected by slow third-party resolvers.
 - Old third-party wearables need to be updated by the third parties to include the mapping information, or after the deadline, they will stop working, and their NFT holders won't be able to retrieve their wearables.
 - There is a dependency on the Alchemy API or similar third-party services to query which NFT items a user owns from a collection. - Only the chains supported by these services can be used.
 This dependency could be replaced or expanded to add support for more chains as they become available in the market.
+- This implementation is extensible to support Linked Emotes or any other supported item.